E70M/super-rentals-backend/README.md

 # Super Rentals

-This is a backend server written in Ruby on Rails for the Ember.js Super Rentals tuorial.
+This is a backend server written in Ruby on Rails for the Ember.js Super Rentals tutorial.
 It is designed to receive requests and send responses according to the [JSON API specification](https://jsonapi.org/).

 * **Ruby version**: 2.6.3p62